 So, she waits until her mother goes home that night to dig it out from under the piles of junk mail.

 The top of it had been ripped off, but she hadn't had the courage to read through the letter in fear.
-She never really understood why she had come to be frightening of Edna Garvin.
-Perhaps it had to do with her being quiet, smelling like a cow patty, and having some sort of fascination with the female body.
+She never really understood why she had come to be frightened of Edna Garvin.
+Perhaps it had to do with her being quiet, smelling like a cow patty, and having some sort of obsessive fascination with the female body.
 It didn't matter.
 Lilian was, and still is, terrified.

 The letter starts out the same, but the context of the paper—the essence—is different, and Lilian continues to shake as she reads word after word of the newly discovered letter from her secret admirer.

 with your hair made of blue.